-- 6.4.1 If there is non-compliance in terms of Rule G24 (2) (b) of the Durban University of Technology's General Handbook.
-If the student fails to obtain the qualification within three years after first registering for it the Senate may refuse to renew the students' registration or may impose any conditions, it deems fit.
-A student may apply to the Executive Committee of the Faculty Board for an extension. - 6.4.2 If the student does not have an approved MAcc research proposal within 6 months of first registration AND submit periodic progress reports.
-If progress is unsatisfactory, the Faculty Research Committee may elect to de-register the student. - 6.4.3 If in the opinion of the supervisor/s and the Faculty Board, the student fails to maintain minimum progress in their research project.
+If there is non-compliance in terms of Rule G24 (2) (b) of the Durban University of Technology's General Handbook.
+If the student fails to obtain the qualification within three years after first registering for it the Senate may refuse to renew the students' registration or may

+- 6.6.1 If the student does not have an approved research proposal within 6 months of first registration AND submit periodic progress reports.
+If progress is unsatisfactory, the Faculty Research Committee may elect to de-register the student. - 6.6.2 If in the opinion of the supervisor/s and the Faculty Board, the student fails to maintain minimum progress in their research project.

-7 SUBJECT CONTENT
+7 MODULE CONTENT

+INPORTANT:

-NB: students must read this section in conjunction with the relevant module learner guides
+Students must read this section in conjunction with the relevant module learner guides